drBenway/pixi-vn-wiki/RenPy-vs-PixiVN.md

 ## Longevity and ease of internal development

 Ren'py born in 2004 and is still used today.
 It is a very stable and mature project.
-Ren'Py in addition to including the development of its own library for visual novels also includes the development of `Ren'Py language` and `Pygame_sdl2`.
+Ren'Py in addition to including the development of its own library for visual novels also includes the development of `Ren'Py language` and `Pygame_sdl2`, and being an engine, developers must ensure that it is compatible with new technologies.

-This means that keeping Ren'Py updated with the latest technologies requires a lot of development.
+This means that keeping Ren'Py updated is a constant and very complex process that "touches" many types of programming (Parsing, Graphics, etc...).

+Pixi'VN born in 2024.
+It is a very young project.
+Pixi'VN is only a library that uses PixiJS for the canvas.
+As well as providing functionality for visual novels, it doesn't care about anything else.

+This means that keeping Pixi'VN updated is a very simple process and once it reaches a stable version it will not need constant updates.

 ## Conclusion